Pussycat Doll Ashley Roberts Stuns In Yellow Shirt & Multicolored Plaid Pants

 For her most recent upload, Roberts was captured sitting down on a small sofa chair.
 She parted her legs and placed both arms in front of her.
 The 38-year-old tilted her head to the right slightly and looked at the camera lens with a smile.

 Roberts didn’t leave her upload with a geotag.
-However, she has been working as a presenter on Heart FM’s breakfast show in the U.K., alongside Britain’s Got Talent panelist Amanda Holden, during the coronavirus pandemic.
+However, she has been working as a presenter on Heart FM’s breakfast show in the U.K. alongside Britain’s Got Talent panelist Amanda Holden during the coronavirus pandemic.
 Earlier today, she was snapped departing the studios in the same outfit, per the Daily Mail.

 For her caption, she questioned whether she was blending into the furniture.
 Despite still going to work, she is still social distancing as she put the hashtag “asholation,” which indicated that this photo was taken during self-isolation.